Estate Planning & Probate

 8. GET SEVERAL COPIES OF THE DEATH CERTIFICATE –

 Following the funeral, the death certificate should become available.
 Most funeral homes assist families with obtaining these certificates.
 You should get several copies of the death certificate.
-If you run out of copies, contact the Department of Vital Records.
+If you run out of copies, contact the Department of Vital Statistics.

 9. SATISFY TAX RETURNS –